containers/podman/docs/source/markdown/options/userns.container.md

 **container:**_id_: join the user namespace of the specified container.

-**host**: run in the user namespace of the caller.
-The processes running in the container have the same privileges on the host as any other process launched by the calling user (default).
+**host** or **""** (empty string): run in the user namespace of the caller.
+The processes running in the container have the same privileges on the host as any other process launched by the calling user.

 **keep-id**: creates a user namespace where the current user's UID:GID are mapped to the same values in the container.
 For containers created by root, the current mapping is created into a new user namespace.